weber21w/UzeMOD/README.md

 UzeMOD is a standalone `.mod` player for the Uzebox platform.
 It supports 4 channels (ProTracker format), making heavy use of Uzenet expansion RAM.
 An SD card **and** expansion RAM are _required_ for playback.

-Thanks do danboid for back and forth testing, feedback, live demonstration at Northwest Computer Museum, and this demo video:
+Thanks to danboid for back and forth testing, feedback, and this demo video:

 [![Watch the demo](https://img.youtube.com/vi/CSrFbTvUJGQ/0.jpg)](https://youtu.be/CSrFbTvUJGQ)